lino-framework/book/docs/dev/translate/index.rst

 Set up a site
 -------------

-Before starting to translate, you must set up a site (a Django project) on which you can see your work while you are evolving.
-You cannot simply translate all those messages and then believe that they are correct.
+During translation you will use the demo sites to see your work while you are evolving.
+You cannot simply translate all those messages and believe that they are correct.

-- We suppose that you have installed the :ref:`development version
-  <lino.dev.install>` of Lino.

-- We suppose that :mod:`lino_book.projects.min1` is the application you want to translate.

-- And let's say for example that you want to translate them to *Spanish*.
+Let's say for example that you want to translate to *Spanish*.

 Go to your local project directory::